 Discover what to do in Bangkok, one of the world’s top tourist destinations.
+This is our complete guide to running in Bangkok.
 Here you can go shopping, river cruising, temple hopping, eat street food, and of course go running.
 Bangkok has many tourist attractions that reflect

 This running guide will help you choose where to run in Bangkok.
 Enjoy sightrunning tours, green spaces, and local races.

 - Bangkok Sightrunning Tours

 - Best Parks and Nature in Bangkok

 Go!
 Running Tours Bangkok offers guided running tours and sightseeing through the city’s most popular sites, including private tours, group tours, corporate tours and more.
 You will run through the beautiful sights of Bangkok with a Bangkokian runner that has great knowledge of the local cultures.
 While running we will talk about the city with regards to topics which interest you.
 There’s no better way to take in the sights on your vacation than by running.
 Discover some of the most iconic street art murals with Bangkok Street Art to Street Food Run – 8K.
 One of the coolest places to see many perspectives come together is at the famous “Bukruk Wall Art” in Silom district.
 Running by the colourful graffiti dedicated Chinese to heritage is one part of Bangkok that you’ll definitely want to see by foot, in order to fully take in the culture, food and sightseeing.

 When in Bangkok, make sure to stop by the Grand Palace, the former residence for King Rama I to King Rama V of the Rattanakosin Kingdom.
 It is divided into two main zones, which are the Temple of the Emerald Buddha and the royal residence.
 Runners in Bangkok are surprised to discover that we do have a lot of ancient temples.
 There are hundreds of temples in Bangkok (known in Thai as “wats”).